xunhuang/SAT/EMAIL_NOTIFICATION_README.md

 1. **API Service** (`api.ts`):
    - Already included a `sendTestAttemptEmail` function that calls the backend endpoint
+   - Updated to handle SVG/graphical content in questions

 2. **User Settings Service** (`userSettingsService.ts`):
    - Updated `sendTestAttemptNotifications` to use the API service